-So, we stayed in Urawa Washington Hotel, which I though is quite expensive for such a small hotel.
+So, we stayed in Urawa Washington Hotel, which I thought is quite expensive for such a small hotel.
 We didn’t go around much, just went to Parco and Cocoon (2 shopping centers near Urawa Station), and had a good food there 🙂 Japanese food, and all matcha drinks & scone 🙂

 On the next day, I’ve been scheduled to come to Saitama University to meet Dr. Gulira, the director for international exchange program, and my supervisor here, Prof. Yoichi Kubota.
 My parents wanted to meet them, they wanted to know the people who will be responsible for my stay here.
 And of course my father really wanted to meet Prof. Kubota because he used to be a planner, my father is an alumni of ITB’s Urban and Regional Planning also.